Being There: Plot

-Middle-aged, simple-minded Chance lives in a wealthy old man's townhouse in Washington, D.C., along with the man's African-American maid Louise, who is kind to Chance.
+Middle-aged, simple-minded Chance lives in a wealthy old man's townhouse in Washington, D.C., along with the man's African-American maid Louise, who is kind to him.
 He has spent his whole life tending the garden and never left the property.
 Other than gardening, his knowledge is derived entirely from television.
-When the old man dies, his estate lawyers order Chance out.
+When the old man dies, his lawyers order Chance out.

 He wanders aimlessly, discovering the outside world for the first time.
 An African-American youth points a knife at him; Chance ineffectually tries to click him out of existence with a TV remote control.
-Passing by a TV shop, Chance sees himself captured by a video camera in the shop window.
+Passing by a shop, he sees himself captured by a video camera in the shop window.
 Entranced, he steps backward off the sidewalk and is struck by a limousine chauffeuring Eve Rand, the glamorous and much younger wife of elderly business mogul Ben Rand.
-When she asks him his name she mishears "Chance, the gardener" as "Chauncey Gardiner".
+When she asks his name, she mishears "Chance, the gardener" as "Chauncey Gardiner".

-Eve brings Chance to their palatial estate to be seen by Dr. Allenby, who is resident there caring for Ben, who is slowly dying from a blood disease.
+Eve brings Chance to their estate to be seen by Dr. Robert Allenby, who is resident there caring for Ben, who is dying from a blood disease.
 After checking Chauncey out, the doctor invites him to stay to keep an eye on him.

-Chauncey's manners are old-fashioned and courtly, and he wears expensively-tailored but outmoded 1930s clothes he took from his former employer's attic.
-When Ben meets him he takes "Chauncey" for an upper-class, highly educated businessman fallen on hard times.
-Ben admires him, finding him direct, wise and insightful.
+Chauncey's manners are old-fashioned and courtly, and he wears expensively tailored but outmoded 1930s clothes he took from his former employer's attic.
+When Ben meets him, he assumes that "Chauncey" is an upper-class, highly educated businessman fallen on hard times.
+Ben admires him, finding him direct, wise, and insightful.

 Ben is also a confidant and advisor to the President of the United States, whom he introduces to Chauncey.
 In a discussion about the economy, Chance takes his cue from the words "stimulate growth" and talks about the changing seasons of the garden.
 The President misinterprets this as optimistic political advice and quotes "Chauncey Gardiner" in a speech.

-Chance now rises to national prominence, attends important events, develops a close connection with the Soviet ambassador, and appears on a talk show during which his detailed advice about what a serious gardener should do is misunderstood as his opinion on presidential policy.
+Chance rises to national prominence, attends important events, develops a close connection with the Soviet ambassador, and appears on a talk show during which his detailed advice about what a serious gardener should do is misunderstood as his opinion on presidential policy.
 Louise tells other African Americans as they watch Chance on TV that he has "rice pudding between the ears" and that whiteness is all that is needed to succeed in America.
 The President is shown as sexually impotent with his wife when watching the show.